fiaisis/frontend/README.md

 Notes:

 - The default build expects React and ReactDOM to be provided by the host (externals).
 If your host does not provide them, use `yarn build:standalone` to bundle React into `build/main.js`.
+- After `yarn build`, run `yarn test:build` to verify that the emitted plugin registers its routes and mounts with host-provided React.
+This checks the production bundle used by SciGateway, including browser module and asset URL compatibility.
 - On Windows, SciGateway may lock files in `build/` while serving them.
 Stop SciGateway before rebuilding to avoid `EPERM` errors.

 ### `yarn start`